smckech/lordcephei.github.io/pages/fpcapabilities.md

 <hr style="height:5pt; visibility:hidden;" />
 #####*Energy bands*

-You can run **lmf** in band mode to generate energy bands along lines or planes for, generating, e.g. Fermi surfaces.  *k*-point specifications and invocation is described in [here](//).
+You can run **lmf** in band mode to generate energy bands along lines or planes for, generating, e.g. Fermi surfaces.  *k*-point specifications and invocation is described [here](//).
 Particularly useful are the color weights.

 <hr style="height:5pt; visibility:hidden;" />
 #####*Partial DOS and Mulliken analysis*